UJS-Cyber-Lab/TSO-HAstar-Net/README.md

-# <p align="Justify">TSO-HA*-Net: A Hybrid Global Path Planner for the Inspection Vehicles uesd in Poultry Houses</p>

-Our work provides valuable case studies and algorithmic insights for similar inspection tasks.
+# <p align="Justify">TSO-HA*-Net</p>

 <p align="Justify">
 TSO-HA*-Net is a hybrid global path planner that combines TSO-HA* with topological planning, which allows the inspection vehicle to continuously traverse a predetermined trackless route within each poultry house and conduct house-to-house inspections.
 Initially, the spatiotemporally optimized Hybrid A*(TSO-HA*) is employed as the lower-level planner to efficiently construct a semi-structured topological network by integrating predefined inspection rules into the global grid map of the poultry houses.
 Subsequently, the Dijkstra's algorithm is adopted to plan a smooth inspection route that aligns with the starting and ending poses, conforming to the network.
+TSO-HA*-Net provides valuable case studies and algorithmic insights for similar inspection tasks.
 </p>

 # 🌐 Related Paper
-#### Our related paper is now accessible in ***Agriculture-Basel*** Journal: [doi.org/10.3390/agriculture15050532](https://doi.org/10.3390/agriculture15050532)
+#### Our related paper is now accessible in ***Agriculture-Basel*** Journal: [doi.org/10.3390/agriculture15050532](https://doi.org/10.3390/agriculture15050532).

 # 💡 Contribution